Frequent Questions about PFAS Methods for NPDES Permits

 8. What is the purpose of a method for AOF?

 There are thousands of organofluorine compounds, which include PFAS, as well as fluorinated pharmaceuticals and pesticides.
-This method-defined parameter is particularly useful in the context of PFAS analysis.
+The method-defined parameter AOF is particularly useful in the context of PFAS analysis.
 Targeted methods typically require a matching analytical standard for each compound of interest.
 In the case of PFAS, analytical standards are not available for every compound.
 An AOF method can help provide context for what targeted analyses might miss, especially if used on a sample where PFAS contamination is suspected.
 Most of the naturally occurring organofluorine molecules only contain one fluorine, so they may contribute less to overall organofluorine concentrations compared to PFAS compounds.
 Stakeholder interest and demand for aggregate methods like AOF is increasing and we anticipate commercial lab availability to increase now that the AOF method has been validated and finalized.

-9. What does the AOF method (Method 1621) measure?
+9. What does the AOF method, Method 1621, measure?

-EPA Method 1621 is used to determine concentrations of organofluorines in wastewaters and surface waters.
+Method 1621 is used to determine concentrations of organofluorines in wastewaters and surface waters.
 This method utilizes granular activated carbon (GAC) adsorption, where aqueous samples are passed through GAC columns to adsorb the organofluorine compounds from both PFAS and non-PFAS fluorinated sources (such as fluorinated pesticides and pharmaceuticals), that can be retained on at least 80 mg of GAC.
 The single-laboratory validation study tested 22 individual PFAS, one PFAS mixture containing 33 PFAS, one pharmaceutical, and one pesticide, all of which were detected as AOF.

-10. What are the limitations of the AOF method (Method 1621)?
+10. What are the limitations of Method 1621?

 Method 1621 has a higher detection limit than other more selective targeted methods.
 Because AOF relies on adsorption to GAC, low recoveries are possible for organofluorine compounds containing less than four carbons that are poorly retained on GAC, or for compounds containing more than eight carbons that tend to adsorb to other surfaces (e.g., sample bottles or instrument tubing).
 The worst performing PFAS compound tested still showed greater than 40% recovery, which is adequate for a method-defined parameter that can detect so many different fluorinated chemicals.
-Additional considerations for this method include potential interferences from the sample matrix, including inorganic fluoride, chloride, dissolved organic carbon, and contamination of the GAC or the instrument – all of which are addressed in the single and multi-laboratory validation study reports.
+Additional considerations for this method include potential interferences from the sample matrix, including inorganic fluoride, chloride, dissolved organic carbon, and contamination of the GAC or the instrument – all of which are discussed in the single- and multi-laboratory validation study reports.

 11. How does Method 1621 compare to Method 1633?